-- Rule M3 Abstract multiple primariesii when multiple tumors are present in sites with ICD-O site codes that differ at the second $(C\underline{X}xx)$, third $(Cx\underline{X}x)$ and/or fourth characters $(Cxx\underline{X})$.
+- Rule M3Abstract multiple primariesii when multiple tumors are present in sites with ICD-O site codes that differ at the second ( $C\underline{X}xx$ ), third ( $Cx\underline{X}x$ ) and/or fourth characters ( $Cxx\underline{X}$ ).
 Note: When codes differ at the second, third, or fourth characters, the tumors are in different primary sites. - Rule M4 Abstract a single primaryi when there are bilateral nephroblastomas (previously called Wilms tumors).
+Note: Timing is irrelevant; the tumors may occur simultaneously OR the contralateral tumor may be diagnosed later (no time limit).

+Kidney Multiple Primary Rules C649 home and loukomia M9590 - M9993 and Kanosi sard

+(Excludes lymphoma and leukemia M9590 - M9993 and Kaposi sarcoma M9140)

-Note: Timing is irrelevant; the tumors may occur simultaneously OR the contralateral tumor may be diagnosed later (no time limit). - Rule M5 Abstract multiple primariesii when there are tumors in both the right kidney and in the left kidney.
-There may be: - A single tumor in each kidney - A single tumor in one kidney and multiple tumors in the contralateral kidney - Multiple tumors in both kidneys - Note 1: The rules are hierarchical.
-Only use this rule when none of the previous rules apply.
+Rule M5 Abstract multiple primariesii when there are tumors in both the right kidney and in the left kidney.
+There may be:

-Note 2: ONLY abstract a single primary when pathology proves the tumor(s) in one kidney is/are metastatic from the other kidney.

-Rule M6 Abstract multiple primariesii when the patient has a subsequent tumor after being clinically disease-free for greater than three years after the original diagnosis or last recurrence.
+- A single tumor in each kidney - A single tumor in one kidney and multiple tumors in the contralateral kidney - Multiple tumors in both kidneys - Note 1: The rules are hierarchical.
+Only use this rule when none of the previous rules apply. - Note 2: ONLY abstract a single primary when pathology proves the tumor(s) in one kidney is/are metastatic from the other kidney. - Rule M6 Abstract multiple primariesii when the patient has a subsequent tumor after being clinically disease-free for greater than three years after the original diagnosis or last recurrence.